abhishekbalam-xyz/thoughts/_posts/2018-02-12-yoga-priorities.md

 The instructor enlightens us:

-> " For a person to attain satisfaction, there is no yoga asana, no meditation technique that will help him, he just need to lI've his life keeping a few things in mind."
+> " For a person to attain satisfaction, there is no yoga asana, no meditation technique that will help him, he just need to live his life keeping a few things in mind."

 > " Every one has 4 aspects of life that one has to manage simultaneously.
 All of these are essential and all are needed for a person to feel complete.
-Some might argue that one does not need maybe one of these, and can lI've just fine.
-That's true, but we just don't want to lI've, we want to lI've with satisfaction.
+Some might argue that one does not need maybe one of these, and can live just fine.
+That's true, but we just don't want to live, we want to live with satisfaction.
 And call it scientific evolutionary or societal needs, but needs they are.
 Lets get down to these 4 aspects. "

 > " The four aspects of life are <br> you,<br>your family/friends,<br> your work/business and<br>the community "

 I'll explain from here, the quotes are hard to read, I know..

-So the basic idea is we need to lI've 4 parallel lI'ves and manage all in such a way as to do things satisfactorily in all of them.
+So the basic idea is we need to live 4 parallel lives and manage all in such a way as to do things satisfactorily in all of them.

 Let's dissect them..

 1. You : Your health, your personal goals , all your dreams, aspirations and what you do to achieve them

 2. Your family/friends : The relationships in your life .
-How well you lI've with your family and take care of them.
+How well you live with your family and take care of them.
 How you make and enjoy good company of friends .
 And also what you do for and with them.

 3. Your Work/Business : The way in which you earn a place in this world.
 All your professional commitments and obligations and how you manage them.

 4. The Community : We should feel lucky for being born at a time when so many thing are invented for our convenience and this has been done by many people before our time.
-Hence, we owe a debt of grattitude to the world and we need to do a little to gI've back.
+Hence, we owe a debt of grattitude to the world and we need to do a little to give back.
 Living just for self, makes you feel incomplete because you know this at some definite level..

 And the most important take away from this are the